-Are you have stomach upset and are stooling? here are 9 soft food diet for diarrhea in Adults and children you can check out.
+Are you having stomach upset and are stooling? here are 9 soft food diet for diarrhea in Adults and children you can check out.

 Diarrhoea involves passing frequent stools, typically more than three times a day.
 Diarrhoea should not be confused with the frequent passing of stools of normal consistency- this is not diarrhoea.
 Diarrhoea is instead characterised by abnormally loose or watery stools.
 There are three forms of diarrhoea defined by the length of time that the condition lasts.